-Are cleaners, bleaches and detergents stored out of reach in a child resistant cupboard?
-Does the nappy bucket have a lid on it and is it kept out of reach of children?
-Are sinks and washing machines emptied when not in use? • Are appliances with lids or doors i.e. washing machines or dryers kept closed when not in use?
-Is the lint filter of your dryer cleaned regularly to prevent fires?
-Child's bedroom Is the cot positioned away from the window?
+Laundry Yes / No Are cleaners, bleaches and detergents stored out of reach in a child resistant cupboard? • Do buckets soaking clothes have a lid on them and kept out of reach of children? • Are sinks and washing machines empty when not in use?
+Are appliances with lids or doors, i.e. washing machines or dryers kept closed when not in use? • Is the lint filter of your dryer cleaned regularly to prevent fires?
+Child's bedroom Yes / No • Is the cot positioned away from the window?
 Are blind or curtain cords secured out of reach away from the cot?
-Are the cot rails 50-95mm apart and mattress firm fitting?
-Is everything you need close to the changing table?
-Are the toys kept where children can reach them without climbing?
-Is all furniture free of sharp corners?
+Are the cot rails 50-95mm apart and mattress firm fitting? • Is everything you need close to the changing table?
+Are the toys kept where children can reach them without climbing? • Is all furniture free of sharp corners?
 Are children's toys suitable for their age?
-Kitchen Yes / No • Do your electrical appliances have short cords that do not dangle over the bench? • Are electrical appliance (e.g. kettles, toasters and microwaves) positioned out of children's reach?
-Are back hot plates used first and pot handles always turned to the back of the stove? • Are lighters, matches, knives and other dangerous objects stored out of children's reach?
+Are electrical appliances and cords out of reach of young children?
+Kitchen Yes / No • Do your electrical appliances have short cords that do not dangle over the bench?
+Are electrical appliances (e.g. kettles, toasters and microwaves) positioned out of children's reach?
+Are back hot plates used first and pot handles always turned to the back of the stove?
+Are lighters, matches, knives and other dangerous objects stored out of children's reach?
 Are plastic bags out of reach or tied in the middle?
 Are there latches on cupboard doors where hazardous items are stored? • Is there a fire blanket and fire extinguisher ready to use in the event of a fire? • Is there a barrier across the doorway to prevent children from accessing the kitchen?

 Living areas Yes / No Are sharp edges on tables and furniture covered?
 Are blind and curtain cords out of reach?
 Are glass doors protected by safety film or made of safety glass?
 Is alcohol stored in a child resistant cupboard?
-Are rugs and mats secured (e.g. non-slip backing) to prevent falls?
-Is the high chair stable and has a harness?
+Are rugs and mats secured (e.g. non-slip backing) to prevent falls? • Is the high chair stable and has a harness?
 Are chairs and tables stable?
 Are cigarettes, ashtrays, matches and lighters out of reach?
-Are non-slip place mats used instead of tablecloths?
+Are non-slip placemats used instead of tablecloths?
 Are hot drinks placed well out of reach of children?
 Are heaters kept away from curtains, furniture or other flammable material?
 Do children wear clothing that is made of low fire risk material or designed to reduce fire risk?
-Garden shed/outdoors Are pesticides, paints, chemicals and other poisons stored in tightly covered, labelled, original containers out of reach of children?
+Garden shed/outdoors Yes / No Are pesticides, paints, chemicals and other poisons stored in tightly covered, labeled, original containers out of reach of children?
 Are all garden tools locked away?
 Is the garden free of poisonous plants?
-Can the shed or garage be locked?
-Is the area free of drowning hazards (e.g. ponds, pet water bowls, buckets)?
-Is the play area separate from the driveway?
-Is the play equipment stable and in good condition, and has regular maintenance checks?
+Can the shed or garage be locked? • Is the area free of drowning hazards (e.g. ponds, pet water bowls, buckets)?
+Is the play area separated from the driveway? • Is the play equipment stable and in good condition and has regular maintenance checks?
 Are there soft surfaces below play equipment to cushion any falls?
-Are more sold surfaces below play equipment to cushion any rails?
 Are pathways clear to prevent tripping?
-Are branches pruned above eye level to prevent eye injury?
-Are garden statues and birdbaths cemented in to prevent a crushing hazard?
-Are power points, light switches and electrical equipment protected from the weather?
+Are branches pruned above eye level to avoid eye injury? • Are garden statues and birdbaths cemented in to prevent a crushing hazard?
+Are electrical equipment, power points and light switches protected from the weather?
 Are all flammable liquids stored safely as per their directions on the label?